 From Xojo Documentation

 ProgressBars are designed to indicate that some function of your application is progressing (hence the name) towards its goal or to show capacity.
-Unlike Scroll Bars and Sliders, Progress Bars are designed to display a value.
+Unlike Sliders, Progress Bars are designed to display a value.
 They cannot be used for data entry.
-Also, they appear only in a horizontal orientation.

 An Indeterminate Progress Bar has its property set to True.
-How this Progress Bar displays depends on the browser and OS, but generally a non-specific motion is used to indicate that the app is busy doing something.
 The Maximum and Value properties are not used.